 A short wine list focuses on well-known regions from the old world, but new world options also feature.
 Leffe Blonde, Budvar and Amstel are all on draught, and Singha is available by the bottle.

-This reputation has carried over to O’s Thai Café, we love forward to seeing you soon.
+This reputation has carried over to O’s Thai Café, we look forward to seeing you soon.